 The CGF has very strong liquidity, capital, and cash flow when compared to standards established by the North American Securities Administrators Association.
-For additional information about the CGF, see the report of the Church Growth Fund in this workbook.
+For additional information about the CGF, see the report of the Church Growth Fund on pages 123-126.